Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Body Text
 Paragraphs within sections have no special formatting.
 The sections below describe formatting for certain characters.

 Except where indicated otherwise in this document (or any of the other support documents for Kinoma documentation), you can stick with the basic ASCII character set—that is, what you get by default when you type in GitHub's edit view.
 For example, you can type the default "straight" quotation marks and, except in code, they will be converted to the "curly" kind (“ ” and ‘ ’) on the web page (though they will look straight in GitHub's preview).
-One exception is the em dash—illustrated here and typed (for example) with Option-Shift-hyphen on a Mac—which you should enter as such (not as a hyphen, which is narrower).
+Likewise, two hyphens in a row will appear as an em dash on the web page.

 ####Italic (\_)
 For emphasis and other uses of italic (including document titles), use underscores, as done _here._